Opentrons/opentrons/api/docs/source/v2/new_labware.rst

     especially with irregular labware (e.g.
     ``opentrons_10_tuberack_falcon_4x50ml_6x15ml_conical``
     (`Labware Library <https://labware.opentrons.com/opentrons_10_tuberack_falcon_4x50ml_6x15ml_conical>`_).

-    Whichever well access method you use, your protocol will be most maintainable if you pick one method and don't use the other one.
+  Note: your protocol will be most maintainable if you pick one method and don't vary to others.

 Accessing Groups of Wells
 ^^^^^^^^^^^^^^^^^^^^^^^^^
 If we had to reference each well one at a time, our protocols could get very long.
+Instead, when describing a liquid transfer, we can point to groups of wells for the liquid's source and/or destination.
+Additonally, we can group wells and loop (or iterate) through them.

-When describing a liquid transfer, we can point to groups of wells for the liquid's source and/or destination.
-Or, we can get a group of wells and loop (or iterate) through them.
+A labware's wells are organized within a series of columns and rows, which are labelled on standard labware.
+In the API, rows are given letter names

-A labware's wells are organized within a series of columns and rows, which are also labelled on standard labware.
-In the API, rows are given letter names (``'A'`` through ``'D'`` for example) and go left to right, while columns are given numbered names (``'1'`` through ``'6'`` for example) and go from front to back.
+(``'A'`` through ``'D'`` for example) and go left to right, while columns are given numbered names (``'1'`` through ``'6'`` for example) and go from front to back.